masonyc/Xamarin.KeyboardHelper/README.md

         private void Current_VisibilityChanged(SoftKeyboardEventArgs e)
         {
-            //Do your things at here when keyboard is shown or hide if (e.IsVisible){
+            // Do your things here when keyboard is shown or hide if (e.IsVisible){
             // Your code here
             }else{